-You may start to sit for a couple of days or a week and start wondering, when do we start to feel different?
+You may start to sit for a couple of days or a week and wonder when you start to feel different.
 When do I start noticing the changes?
-These questions are common and often lead to frustration because we feel we’re doing it wrong.
-This frustration is natural, and it’s not uniquely different to any individual.
+These common questions often lead to frustration because we feel we’re doing it wrong.
+This frustration is natural and not uniquely different for any individual.
 This is part of the process.
 Acknowledge the frustration without getting frustrated about the frustration.
 Eventually, you won’t be so fixated on improving and wanting to feel a certain way.

 How to overcome the obstacles and start your meditation practice.

 A standard meditation goes like this- sit tall, close your eyes, and focus on your breath.
 Here is a simple meditation practice:

 - Set your phone timer for 10 min.